Join Our Team

 All UPB staff members must commit to bi-weekly UPB Team meetings on Mondays at 8PM.
 We also hold two mandatory retreats per academic year (fall and spring).

-Planning Team members must attend a weekly 1-hour committee meeting and hold 2-4 office hours per week.
-The committee meetings and office hours are determined based on your semester availability.
-Planning committees are expected to be present at their own events and to support their fellow UPB staff members when time allows.
+Planning Team members must attend a weekly 1-hour committee meeting and 4 office hours per week.
+The committee meetings and office hours are determined based on your availability.
+Planning committees are expected to be present at their own events and to support all UPB committees during our signature events.

 Production Team members must commit to minimum of 20 hours a month (about 4-5 events).
 Shifts are assigned based on weekly availability.